isomerpages/singapore-customs-old/_about-us/02-our-commitment-to-quality-service.md

 ## Your Satisfaction, Our Pride

-We are committed to provide excellent service as outlined in our Service Charter, and our pride resides in our customers’ satisfaction.
+We are committed to provide excellent service, and our pride resides in our customers’ satisfaction.

 The service we provide will be: